iendjinn/iendjinn/_posts/2025-05-06-Dominion-of-the-Sword-Journal-1.markdown

 The ghost (Lisa) ended up trying to negotiate with the party, hoping they would bring her the nuclear fuel rods she needed to extend the life of the reactor powering the lab.
 The party managed to convince her to allow them access to the first level of the base to look for various bits of equipment that they would need to retrieve the rods from the nearby power station.

 While Silus played with a database, Brick and Dukat set about ~~looting~~ requisitioning gear.
-Brick ended up with a significant upgrade to his Kevlar and scrap metal in the form of an adamantine Cuirass.
+Brick ended up with a significant upgrade to his Kevlar and scrap metal in the form of an adamantine cuirass.

 Dukat's foray into the supply room ended in disaster though when he test fired a laser rifle and blew a whole in a wall, activating the lab's security system and initiating a lockdown.
 Lisa informed them that the lockdown could only be overridden from security and that the security system was monitoring her to prevent interference.
 More importantly she told them that there was a combat mech waiting for intruders outside the lift.
 Fortunately Silus had earlier found a level 5 access card and the group decided to try and use it to get to security through the reactor and AI core.